CaioWing/Composite/README.md

 # Composite calculator

-These scripts can describe the comportament of composite materials that have multiple layers, it uses the following steps:
+These scripts can describe the behavior of composite materials that have multiple layers, it uses the following steps:

     The `Composite` class represents a composite material with multiple layers and calculates various properties and stress distributions within the material.